 To address these limitations and achieve global optimality, we formalize the optimal strategy selection as a minimum weighted set cover problem, where the objective is to find the minimum-cost combination of $\mathbf{B}$-row and $\mathbf{C}$-row communications that covers all nonzero entries.
-Let $a_{ij} = 1$ if entry $(i,j)$ in the off-diagonal submatrices of $\mathbf{A}$ is nonzero, and $a_{ij} = 0$ otherwise.
-Since communicating rows of $\mathbf{B}$ and $\mathbf{C}$ may incur different costs due to varying data volumes and network paths, we introduce distinct cost coefficients and binary decision variables for each communication type.
-Specifically, for each column index $j$ in the off-diagonal submatrices of $\mathbf{A}$ (rows of $\mathbf{B}$):
+Let $a_{ij} = 1$ if entry $(i,j)$ in the off-diagonal submatrices of $\mathbf{A}$ is nonzero, and $a_{ij} = 0$ otherwise. {We introduce binary decision variables to indicate whether each row is selected for communication.
+Since communicating different rows may incur different costs due to varying data volumes and network paths, we associate each variable with a cost coefficient.
+Specifically, for column index $j$ in the off-diagonal submatrices of $\mathbf{A}$ (rows of $\mathbf{B}$):}